-In 2023 the UK partnered with Unseen, the leading UK Charity who support victims of Modern Slavery.
-As leading experts in modern slavery research, training, and support, the Unseen partnership demonstrates the strong commitment the UK has for protecting our employees, business, and society.
-We will be working together to develop our modern slavery strategy and identify areas of risk proactively.
+In 2023 the UK business partnered with Unseen, the leading UK Charity who support victims of Modern Slavery.
+As leading experts in modern slavery research, training, and support, the Unseen partnership demonstrates the strong commitment the UK business has to protecting their employees, business, and society.
+The UK business will be working together with Unseen to develop the modern slavery strategy and identify areas of risk proactively.